Skip to main content

 ssh: connect to host '{HOST}' port 22: Operation timed out

-• Ensure that the network connection from the source to the Linux server is established properly.
+• Check network connection status: Ensure the network from the source to the Linux server is functioning properly.

-• Check in the KakaoCloud console if the instance is in an 'Active' state.
+• Check the instance status: Verify in the KakaoCloud Console if the instance is in Active status.

 WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!

-This error indicates that the SSH client has detected a change in the identification information of a previously connected server.
-Such changes can signify security issues and should be handled with caution.
-This error may occur in the following situations:
+This error occurs when the SSH client detects a change in the server’s identification that was previously stored.
+This could imply a potential security threat, so it should be handled carefully.
+This error can occur in the following situations:

 ssh -i {SSH key file} ubuntu@'{HOST}'